danny-shindel/LAG/readme.md

 <img  src="https://i.imgur.com/nkR5wgf.png" width="450vmin">

-> Winning Board: Smiling face turn into cool glasses face to indicate win, there are no more square to reveal that arent mines, timer stops.
+> Winning Board: Smiling face turns into cool glasses face to indicate win, there are no more squares to reveal that arent mines, timer stops.

 ## Technologies Used